On the cone of effective surfaces on $\overline{\mathcal A}_3$

 \begin{rem} The main result of~\cite{grhuto} is that the cohomology of $\Perf$ stabilizes in close to top degree, i.e.~that $H^{g(g+1)-k}(\Perf)$ is independent of $g$ for any $g>k$, and then the natural speculation on $\oE(\Perf)$ being generated by the same five surfaces in all genera $g\ge 3$ would be equivalent to stabilization of $\Nef[2](\Perf)\subset H_{g(g+1)-4}(\Perf)$.
 While it is further tempting to speculate that in general the nef cone in a fixed codimension stabilizes, i.e.~that $\Nef[k](\Perf)$ is independent of $g$ for any $g>k$, it is not clear to us how to make sense of this statement: recall that in general $\Perf$ is highly singular, and it is not clear to us how to define the nef classes (since the codimension of the singular locus is at least 10 by~\cite{DutourHulekSchuermann}, this may still work for $k<10$).
 To approach the higher dimensional case it is natural to take the images of products of extremal effective classes under the maps $N:\oa[i]\times\oa[g-i]\to\oa[g]$, and in some situations some our methods can be used to show that such products are also extremal effective, see \Cref{rem:higherdim}. \end{rem}

-At this point we would like to point out that our results are extremely sensitive to the computation of the homology classes of our five surfaces.
-In particular, when we compute their intersection numbers with the four generators of $H^4(\oa)$ in \Cref{prop:intersections}, a mistake due to a ``stacky'' factor in any computation could lead to a drastically different answer -- for example the class of one of the five surfaces could then be a positive linear combination of the classes of the other four, and thus non-extremal.
-Thus throughout the paper we work very carefully with the correct factors coming from the stack structure and the precise automorphism groups.
-This is one reason why we compute the classes of some our surfaces in more than one way.
+We note that much of our proof hinges on the knowledge of the homology classes of our five surfaces and the resulting computation of intersection numbers.
+These homology class computations need to be done with extreme care: in particular, one has to use the correct factors resulting from the stack structure.
+Throughout the paper, we thus work very carefully with the precise automorphism groups, and whenever possible we compute the classes of our surfaces in more than one way.
 A further check on our numbers is that we recompute in a different way some of the intersection numbers found by van der Geer \cite{vdgeerchowa3}.